mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 ## Downloading and uploading translations

-Pontoon provides the ability to download and upload translations, including terminology and translation memories.
+Pontoon provides the ability to download and upload translations, including [terminology](glossary.md#terminology) and [translation memories](glossary.md#translation-memory.
 To access these features, click on the profile icon in the top-right corner of any page.
 Note that the user must be in the translation workspace for the download/upload options to be displayed in the dropdown menu.

 ![Profile dropdown menu](../../assets/images/pontoon/translate/profile_menu.png)

-Anyone can download terminology (`.tbx`), translation memory (`.tmx`) and translations, while only translators can upload translations.
+Anyone can download terminology (`.tbx`), translation memory (`.tmx`) and translations, while only user with translator permissions can upload translations.
 When downloading translations:
 * The resource currently selected is downloaded in its original format, it’s not converted in any way.
 * If the project contains multiple files, a ZIP of all files is downloaded.
 If the project contains more than 10 files, only the file currently translated will be downloaded.